Isoroku (film): Reception

 Rob Schwartz from Metropolis described the film as a "well-paced and well-acted work", which "is not a bad watch for those interested in a Japanese view of the war".
-Schwartz further noted that unlike the 1968 film with the same title, which "was a piece of propaganda", the 2011 film "doesn’t fall into that trap".
+Schwartz further noted that unlike the 1968 film of the same name, which "was a piece of propaganda", the 2011 film "doesn’t fall into that trap".
 Ronnie Scheib from Variety characterised the film as "Izuru Narushima's well-crafted, rather old-fashioned and unquestioning elegy" to Yamamoto, which "succeeds where many biopics fail in fully integrating the private man and the public figure".
 At the 36th Japan Academy Film Prize, Fumio Hashimoto won an award for Outstanding Achievement in Sound Recording.
 Kōji Yakusho was nominated for Outstanding Performance by an Actor in a Leading Role.

 Manga

-The manga version was serialized in "Grand Jump" (Shueisha), which was first published on November 16, 2011, from the first issue to the 17th issue (released on July 18, 2012).
+The manga version was serialized in "Grand Jump" (Shueisha), which was first published on 16 November 2011, from the first issue to the 17th issue (released on 18 July 2012).
 Supervision: Kazutoshi Hando, Drawing: Rem Sakakibara.